tbuehlmann/lappen/README.md

 Ever faced code like this?
 Right, me too.
 And I don't like it.

-This Library targets the problem of Scope filtering (and polluted controller index actions) by abstracting the method chaining in a middleware-oriented fashion.
+This Library targets the problem of Relation filtering (and polluted controller index actions) by abstracting the method chaining in a Pipeline-oriented fashion.

 ## Requirements